dlang-community/setup-dlang/README.md

 Gdc is currently only available on linux.
 The exact versions available are those in the ubuntu repos.
-Note that gdc won't come by default with any extra programs like `rdmd` or `dub` so you would need to install them separately or install another compiler that comes with them.
+Note that gdc won't come by default with extra programs like `rdmd` so you would need to install them separately or install another compiler that comes with them.
 You can do that with:

 ```yml